Whether meditation apps are effective or not will depend on what you hope to get out of them.

 I enjoy the simplicity of apps.
-With a meditation app, you simply choose a meditation technique and listen to the vocal guide.
-It’s so much easier than performing the proper, traditional styles of meditation, like the Buddhist meditations and methods used in yoga.
+With a meditation app, you simply choose a technique and listen to the vocal guide.
+It’s so much easier than performing the proper, traditional, like the Buddhist meditations and methods used in yoga.

 However, I must say that if we actually look at Guided Meditation VS Silent Meditation, they are massively different.
 And the truth is, there are some serious limitations of meditation apps.
 Let’s take a look.